 It’s a good idea to check with local organizations or search online for seed libraries in your area to find one that best suits your needs.

-2. Join the Free Plants By Mail plant club for a new plant each month.
+Join the Free Plants By Mail plant club for a new plant each month.

 Free Plants By Mail will send you a new plant in a 2-inch pot every month when you join their plant club.
 You do have to pay an $8.95 shipping fee every month.
-They ship every 30 days after your join date.
+They ship every 30 days after your joining date.

 The featured plant is posted on their website, so you won’t have to wonder what you’re getting.
 Plus, they include care instructions so you can prevent killing the plant.